Guided Mount Rainier Climb - Disappointment Cleaver Route

 Training to Climb Mt.
 Rainier

-It has often been said that you cannot over train for a climb of Mt.
-Rainier.
-Over the years we have taken hundreds of people to the summit and had many other people unable to make it to the top.
 Those that consistently succeed seem to have a good basic level of fitness and above all have the ability to keep moving uphill at about 1000' feet per hour for 7 to 8 consecutive hours.
 Your best training is going to be walking uphill with weight on your back.
 This can be accomplished by backpacking, AT skiing, or other mountaineering programs.
 If you do not live near hills or mountains, then we suggest a mixture of running, swimming, and biking all with an emphasis on going for several hours at a time.
 A guided climb of Mt.
 Rainier takes much of the pressure off with regards to decisions about route-finding, weather conditions, and other details related to the climb, but it does not lower the bar for the fitness required to make it safely up and down Rainier.
 Be sure to contact us directly before your climb for full details on training for your Rainier climb.

 Alternatives to climbing Mt.
 Rainier

 Guided climbs of Mt.
-Rainier are regulated by the National Park Service and tend to fill very quickly.
+Rainier are tightly regulated by the National Park Service and tend to fill very quickly.
 The 3 major concessions split 3600 spaces per year.
-15 non-concession companies each get 4 spaces per year (60 spaces total).
-The reality is that if you can not get on with a concession you need to be very lucky to get one of the other companies 4 spaces.
+15 non-concession companies each get 4-6 spaces per year (60-90 spaces total).
+The reality is that if you can not get on with a concession you need to be very lucky to get one of the other companies 4-6 spaces.
 Many people are not aware of the other great mountains to be climbed in the Pacific Northwest.
 While there are no other peaks over 14,000 in the State of Washington, there are dozens of peaks ranging from 8000' to 12,276' that offer physical climbing challenges equal to Mt.
 Rainier and generally greater than one of the Colorado 14'ners.
 What makes these lower peaks so special is that they generally have much lower trailheads, a steeper overall climb, and heavy glaciation, making them the ideal training ground for big mountains outside the US or in Alaska, or extraordinary outings in themselves.
 All of these peaks are much less crowded than Mt.
 Rainier.
 The following list should give you an idea of the possibilities.
 Feel free to call us at 509-548-5823 to discuss alternate climbs if you preferred Mt.
 Rainier date is unavailable.